wastelander47/629IoT/Project/README.md

 ## Room Temperature and Humidity Monitor

 In this project I implemented a room temprature and humidity monitor via Raspberry Pi 4.
-I
+The DHT11 sensor was used to monitor the room's temprature and humidity and the flask was used to upload the result to the website.
+The project was implemented by python3.

 ### DHT11